-Heckin’ Unicorn is a Singapore-based queer brand that’s made by queer people, for queer people.
+Heckin’ Unicorn is a Singapore-based queer brand that’s queer-owned and queer-run.
 We’re here to provide you with ways to express your identity — ways that are beyond kitschy rainbows and flashy flags.

 We’re here to challenge the heteronormative narrative that surrounds us everywhere we go, so that the world can be a kinder place for all.
 We’re here to spread the message of love, because we know that there’s plenty to go around without the need to restrict access to it.

-All products are designed by our resident Singaporean unicorn 🦄
+All products are designed in-house by our resident unicorn 🦄 — unlike other brands, everything here is unique and we never drop-ship.

 Giving back to the community is important to us.
 Over the last few years, Heckin’ Unicorn has been actively donating and supporting LGBTQ+ community organisations and initiatives.
 Here's a brief summary of what we've done.

 We designed our first transgender pin in 2019, and pledged to donate all of the profits from the pin to The T Project, a local trans shelter in Singapore.
+A earring was launched in 2022, with all profits also going to The T Project.
 This collaboration is still ongoing today.

 We helped raise funds for TransBefrienders’ Study Support Scheme in multiple sales events in 2021, including donating a portion of our profits for the entire month of June 2021.
 The study scheme provides local transgender and gender-diverse students with a safe space and heavily subsidised fees to study for national exams.